ARMmbed/mbed-os-5-docs/docs/tutorials/migrate-from-mbed-os-2-to-5.md

 ### Enabling Mbed OS bare metal

 Enabling the Mbed OS bare metal profile allows you to build Mbed OS without an RTOS.
-To enable it, you have to complete the migration to `Mbed OS 5`.
+To enable it, you have to complete the [migration to Mbed OS 5](#migrating-to-mbed-os-5).
 Once the migration is complete, you can enable Mbed OS bare metal by creating an `mbed-app.json` with the following contents:

 ```
 {